maheshdila/gringots_bk/README.md

 ```bash
 java -jar target/gringots_bk.jar
 ```

+### Scheduled Transaction Queries
+The application includes functionality for scheduling transaction queries.
+This allows for automated execution of specific banking operations at defined intervals.
+Configuration for scheduled tasks can be found in the `application.properties` file.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.